Golisano Children's Hospital of Southwest Florida Neonatal Intensive Care Unit

 Specializing in the care of critically ill children throughout Southwest Florida, our NICU is a Level III facility that has been designated a Regional Perinatal Intensive Care Center by the Florida Department of Children's Medical Services, one of only 11 such centers in the state and the only one in our region.

-Our health care professionals specialize in caring for infants with medical complications.
+Our healthcare professionals specialize in caring for babies born premature and full term infants that need specialized care.
 Our dedicated team of board certified neonatologists, neonatal ICU nurses, nurse practitioners, respiratory and occupational therapists, and dietitians are all experienced in caring for an ill infant’s special needs.

 Whole Health Approach